intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 # Provisioning the Initial environment on AWS

-On this step, we will provision the initial environment on AWS which includes all the machines for InterSystems IRIS, the InterSystems IRIS Speed Test and AWS Aurora Speed Test.
-It will all be provisioned on the same VPC.
-We will later manually deploy AWS Aurora on the same VPC as well.
+On this step, we will provision the initial environment on AWS which includes:
+- All the machines for InterSystems IRIS, the InterSystems IRIS Speed Test and AWS RDS Aurora Speed Test.

-We will also on this step deploy InterSystems IRIS and the Speed Test applications for both InterSystems IRIS and AWS Aurora, so let's get to it!
+- It will all be provisioned on the same VPC.

+Once we are done with the steps above, we will know our AWS VPC.
+We will use this information to manually deploy AWS Aurora on the same VPC later on.

 ## 1 - Start ICM